 David Ashford is a poet, cultural historian, publisher and professor of English Literature.
 His research specialisms include Modernism, philosophy and cultural geography.

-A third monograph on Promethean horror is now nearing completion, and will expand upon material that has appeared in journals as the essays “Gorillas in the House of Light” (Cambridge Quarterly: 2011), “Architects of the Occult” (Literary London: 2014), “The Mechanical Turk” (Cambridge Quarterly: 2017), and “Orc-Talk” (JFA: 2018).
+A third monograph – A Book of Monsters: Promethean Horror in Modern Literature and Culture – was published in summer 2024, which expands upon material that has appeared in journals as the essays “Gorillas in the House of Light” (Cambridge Quarterly: 2011), “Architects of the Occult” (Literary London: 2014), “The Mechanical Turk” (Cambridge Quarterly: 2017), and “Orc-Talk” (JFA: 2018).

 David is also a published poet with three short collections published by innovative small-press poetry-publisher Veer: Xaragmata (2013), Orcs!!!
 (2015), and Sedition Machines (2017).
-An experiment in Modernist open-field poetics (on the British East India Company) is currently in preparation.
+John Company, an experiment in Modernist open-field poetics (on the British East India Company) was published by Pamenar Press in 2021.

 David is editor-in-chief at the poetry small-press Contraband, which has published some of the most significant writers of the British Poetry Revival.
 He currently teaches English Literature at the University of Groningen.